apache/maven-site/content/markdown/support-and-training.md

 ![vogella](https://www.vogella.com/img/logo/index_logo.png)
 [vogella](https://www.vogella.com/training/testbuild/maven.html) offers a one day training to learn the benefits of the Maven build system to build, test and package Java applications.

-We offer this training as a traditional classroom course or as a live virtual course.
+vogella GmbH offers this training as a traditional classroom course or as a live virtual course.

 ### Web Age Solutions